 Access to Medically Supervised Injection Services Edmonton received approval from Health Canada to integrate supervised consumption services into 3 existing organizations that serve community members with problematic substance use, many of whom are homeless.

-- Boyle McCauley Health Centre - opening in Spring 2018
+- Boyle McCauley Health Centre – opening in 2018

 - George Spady Centre – opened April 23, 2018